Chemistry

 The new religion of Psilomethoxin Read More »

-The future of 5-MeO-DMT, a conversation with Phillipe Henry and Timothy Harvey
+Understanding the future of 5-MeO-DMT with Phillipe Henry and Timothy Harvey

 The scarcity of the Incilius Alvarius in the wild brought preoccupation regarding the future of the toads, consequently the future of 5-MeO-DMT.